microsoft/pxt-arcade/docs/hardware/adding.md

 ### JACDAC

+## ~ hint
+**Warning**: JACDAC is under development now and is going to change.
+It's fine build prototypes according to this schematics, but not to go to production just yet.
+## ~

 [JACDAC](https://jacdac.org) is a protocol for networking over a single-wire connection with optional power delivery.
 It lets you play multiplayer games by connecting two (or more with a headphone splitter) Arcades